 Introduction

-Periprosthetic joint infection (PJI) is the most devastating of all early complications after total hip arthroplasty (THA), mainly due to its severity in terms of increased mortality, the required number of re-operations, long-term antibiotic treatment, and often persistently impaired quality of life.1–3 Many risk factors for the development of PJI are identified, with anemia, diabetes, and obesity being important, to some extent modifiable risk factors, whereas advanced age and male gender are examples of non-modifiable risk factors.4–12
+Periprosthetic joint infection (PJI) is the most devastating of early complications after total hip arthroplasty (THA), mainly due to its severity in terms of increased mortality, the required number of re-operations, long-term antibiotic treatment, and often persistently impaired quality of life.1–3 Many risk factors for the development of PJI are identified, with anemia, diabetes, and obesity being important, to some extent modifiable risk factors, whereas advanced age and male gender are examples of non-modifiable risk factors.4–12

 Individualized PJI risk stratification would be a highly desirable tool in the pre-operative assessment of patients scheduled for THA, but established measures of co-morbidity such as the American Society for Anesthesiologists (ASA) classification or considerably more complex co-morbidity indices cannot be used in this context.
-Although high ASA class is a risk factor associated with development of PJI, the classification is imprecise, and it was never developed for the purpose of predicting this specific complication.13,14 The Charlson15 and Elixhauser16 co-morbidity indices are based on 17 or 31 conditions coded by the International Classification of Diseases (ICD), respectively, but they are cumbersome to use in a clinical setting, and they were also not designed for prediction of specific adverse events after THA.
-The same is true for the Rx Risk V-classification with 46 conditions codified by the Anatomical Therapeutic Chemical (ATC) Classification.17,18
+Although high ASA class is a risk factor associated with development of PJI, this classification is imprecise, and it was never developed for the purpose of predicting this specific complication.13,14 The Charlson15 and Elixhauser16 co-morbidity indices are based on 17 or 31 conditions coded according to the International Classification of Diseases (ICD), respectively, but they are cumbersome to use in a clinical setting, and they were also not designed for prediction of specific adverse events after THA.
+The same is true for the Rx Risk V-classification with 46 conditions codified along the Anatomical Therapeutic Chemical (ATC) Classification.17,18

 Several attempts have been made at developing individualized risk prediction models for clinical usage, with the Universal American College of Surgeons National Surgical Quality Improvement Program (ACS NSQIP) Surgical Risk Calculator being one of the first.19,20 Several other risk calculators for the risk of PJI after THA have since been derived on US or Australian cohorts, but none has gained general acceptance.20–22 This is mainly due to often limited, sometimes single-center based samples, low discriminative ability or low accuracy of the prediction models, or the absence of external model validation.
 Thus, there is an urgent need for improved prediction models of PJI.
 We therefore developed a prediction model of PJI within 90 days or two years after THA that is based upon easily accessible data that are available in the setting of clinical decision-making.

 Patients and Methods